aws-samples/mainframe-data-utilities/README.md

 ### Load (triggered from Lambda)

-1. Create a Lambda function
+1. Create a Python 3.9 (or above) Lambda function
 2. Assign a role with:
    * Read access to the S3 bucket that will host the EBCDIC files
    * Write access to the target DynamoDb table